lsst/cp_pipe/doc/lsst.cp.pipe/constructing-calibrations.rst

 Constructing calibrations
 #########################

 `cp_pipe` now supports the production of all of the calibration types for the gen-three middleware.
 This page presents example commands that can be used to create calibrations for the LATISS instrument.
-The operation should be similar for other cameras, but potential differences are described below.
+The operation should be similar for other cameras, and potential differences are described below.

 In general, calibration construction is a four step process.
-First, a pipeline is run to generate a proposed calibration from a set of raw calibration frames.
-This proposed calibration is then certified to a butler CALIBRATION collection, associating it with a time range during which the calibration is considered valid.
+First, a set of exposures is identified to be used in the calibration.
+Then, a pipeline is run to generate a proposed calibration from that set of raw exposures.
 Next, the calibration should be checked by the tests in the ``cp_verify`` package, to confirm that it is suitable for the entire validity range, and that it satisfies all of the quality metrics defined in DMTN-101.
-Finally, that CALIBRATION collection can be grouped into a butler CHAINED collection that connects all of the various calibrations into a single collection, avoiding the need to remember a large sequence of collection names.
+Finally, the calibration can be certified for use, with a timespan indicating when the calibration is valid.
+Individual CALIBRATION collections can be grouped into a butler CHAINED collection to connect all of the various calibrations into a single collection, avoiding the need to remember a large sequence of collection names.
 As ``cp_verify`` is still in development, not every example has an associated verification step.

 The examples presented below follow the collection naming conventions listed in DMTN-167, and will use ticketed user collection names.